wasm-forge/benchmarks/sql-users-orders/README.md

 [dfx](https://internetcomputer.org/docs/current/developer-docs/setup/install/).

 You will also need the Wasm-oriented [clang](https://github.com/WebAssembly/wasi-sdk/releases/) installation.
-In this tutorial we use the `.deb` package [installation](https://github.com/WebAssembly/wasi-sdk/releases/download/wasi-sdk-24/wasi-sdk-24.0-x86_64-linux.deb).
-Once installed the clang compiler is available from the path `/opt/wasi-sdk/bin/`.
-The additional builtins library will be found in `/opt/wasi-sdk/lib/clang/*/lib/wasi/`.

-## Preparation

 Install wasi2ic and canbench:
 ```bash
   cargo install wasi2ic
   cargo install canbench
 ```

 ## Deployment and testing